Disney worker, teachers among 160 arrested in Florida human trafficking investigation: sheriff

 The sheriff’s office said it encountered two human trafficking victims in its investigation, along with five other possible victims.
 Judd said there could be more among the people who were arrested for prostitution, but they must come forward.

-One of the victims deputies encountered was a woman who was 10 weeks pregnant and was given drugs and fentanyl in hopes to abort her unborn child, who she did not want.
+One of the victims deputies encountered was a woman who they say was 10 weeks pregnant and was given drugs and fentanyl in hopes to abort her unborn child, who she did not want.

 While she was in custody, the victim got a text message telling her to leave her rendezvous soon because of Polk County’s reputation, according to Judd.